wentasah/novaboot/README.md

     Novaboot chdir()s to this directory before file generation phase.
 The directory name specified here is relative to the build directory specified by other means (see ["--build-dir"](#build-dir)).

+- EXITON

+    Assigning this variable has the same effect as specifying ["--exiton"](#exiton) option.

 - HYPERVISOR\_PARAMS